renatomartindc/movitdemo/README.md

 Project web 3.0 that impulse the mobility through by play and move to earn, using NEAR protocol.

 **Features :**
-1. User can adquire one or more pet digital (NFT) of type beginner or buy one of the marketplace (the last feature is out of scope).
+1. User can adquire one or more pet digital (NFT) of type beginner.
-2. User can obtain points completing challenges or buying them (the last feature is out of scope).
+2. User can obtain points completing challenges (off-chain).
 3. User can transfer you pet digital (NFT).
-4. User can obtain accesories to pet digital using our points or buying them (the last feature is out of scope).
+4. User can obtain accesories to pet digital using our points.

+[out of scope]
+5. User can buy one or more pet digital of the marketplace.
+6. User can obtain points buying them with NEAR token.
+7. User can obtain accesories buying them with NEAR token.
-5. User can evolve your pet digital using our points or buying them (the two features is out of scope).
+8. User can evolve your pet digital using our points.
-6. User can send your pet digital to marketplace (the feature is out of scope).
+9. User can send your pet digital to marketplace.
-7. User can obtain points doing sports activities using an wereable as a intermediary (the last feature is out of scope).
+10. User can obtain points doing sports activities using an wereable as a intermediary.
+11. User can to have a battle with oter pet digital.

 In the present project only, will be development the features within scope.